About CABESThe Why, Who and What of the Center

 Why CABES Matters

-Every study that models domestically independent, secure, and sustainable energy system for the United States relies heavily on renewables (to eliminate carbon) and includes hydrogen in one form or other.
+Every study that models domestically independent, secure, and sustainable energy system for the United States relies heavily on renewables and includes hydrogen in one form or other.
 Hydrogen is an essential form of storing the electricity from sun and wind and directly transferring that energy to a time when it’s wanted and to other places, like transportation, where it’s needed.
-CABES is helping advance the technology of low-cost, highly durable alkaline fuel cells, and related devices, to enable that future energy system.
+CABES work will help advance the technology of low-cost, highly durable alkaline fuel cells, electrolyzer, and related devices, to enable that future energy system.

-CABES is a research center supported by the US DOE, Office of Science.
-We are responding to needs defined over the course of more than 12 years of study and analysis for advancing the science of energy production and use.
+CABES is a collaborative, university and national lab research center supported by the US DOE, Office of Science as one of the Energy Frontier Research Centers (EFRCs).
+We are responding to needs defined over the course of more than 20 years of study and analysis for advancing the science of energy conversion, storage and application.